-What are the main differences between US and UK racing?
+What are the main differences between US and Australian racing?

-Lasix, an anti-bleeding medication, is allowed in the US and not in the UK, while there is far more racing on synthetic surfaces in the former.
+Lasix, an anti-bleeding medication, is allowed in the US and not in Australian races, and there is also far more racing on synthetic surfaces in the former.

-How to bet on American racing in the UK
+How to bet on American racing in Australia

-Which bookmakers offer betting on American Horse Racing?
+Which bookmakers can you bet with on American Horse Racing?

-Most firms offer American horse racing betting.
-American horse racing today has become a big platform for British punters and the likes of bet365 and Betfair produce markets on the majority of courses across the country.
+Most bookmakers offer American horse racing betting.
+American horse racing today has become a big platform for Australian punters and the likes of bet365 and Ladbrokes produce markets on the majority of courses across the country.

 How to interpret American Horse Racing Odds?